So1ene/my-setup/WINDOWS.md

 Table of Contents:

-- Prerequisites
-- Visual Studio Code
 - Git and GitHub
 - Windows Terminal
 - Fancy your Terminal
+- Visual Studio Code

-If you run into any issues, contact me and I will help
+If you run into any issues, update to the latest version of windows, including 'optional' updates.
+If you still have issues, contact me and I will help!

 ## Git and GitHub